RaunakDave/steve-jobs/README.md

-Read worker.pdf first for more context.
+Read Challenge.pdf first for more context.

 # steve-jobs design documentation